D-X-Y/AutoDL-Projects/paddlepaddle/README.md

 # Image Classification based on NAS-Searched Models

 This directory contains 10 image classification models.
-Nine of them are automatically searched models from different Neural Architecture Search (NAS) algorithms.
-The other is the residual network.
+Nine of them are automatically searched models using different Neural Architecture Search (NAS) algorithms, and the other is the residual network.
 We provide codes and scripts to train these models on both CIFAR-10 and CIFAR-100.
 We use the standard data augmentation, i.e., random crop, random flip, and normalization.